 Having studied the impact of changing work-contingent subsidies and unemployment compensation for families, we now investigate the potential impact of relaxing eligibility to subsidies for families with children, making them universal.
-Our experiment amounts to changing the baseline tax-benefit system of 2006 by allowing universal entitlement to the child element of the 2006 CTC.
+Our experiment amounts to changing the baseline tax and benefits system of 2006 by allowing universal entitlement to the child element of the 2006 CTC.

 Universal CTC may affect behaviour in two opposite directions.
 On the one hand, reducing the benefits exposed to withdrawal at some part of the earnings distribution raises the incentives to work and to work longer hours among individuals whose potential family earned income lies on the affected region.
 On the other hand, an income effect may reduce labour supply among women whose family income is too high to grant entitlement to the child element of CTC.
-These effects are expected to negligible at the bottom of the income distribution, where entitlement to CTC is mostly independent of whether the policy is universal or not since CTC is phased out only after exhaustion of entitlement to CTC.
-However, this is an expensive policy, costing the equivalent of a raise in the basic tax rate of 3.3%, and may, through this channel, affect labour supply and the ATRs of women in the lowest quintile of the lifetime income distribution.
+These effects are expected to negligible at the bottom of the income distribution, where entitlement to CTC is mostly independent of whether the policy is universal or not since CTC is phased out only after exhaustion of entitlement